shapeshed/shapeshed.com/content/posts/looking_through_grid_tinted_glasses.md

-{
-  "title": "Looking through grid-tinted glasses", "date": "2008-06-04T00:00:00+01:00",
++++
+date = "2008-06-04T00:00:00+01:00"
-  "description": "Grids are everywhere in the world.
-Appreciating grids can give you a visual language to understand how many designs work and in my opinion can help you greatly improve your own designs.", "tags": [
+description = "Grids are everywhere in the world.
+Appreciating grids can give you a visual language to understand how many designs work and in my opinion can help you greatly improve your own designs." tags = ["Design"] title = "Looking through grid-tinted glasses"

-    "Design"
-  ]
-}
++++

 ## Grids, Grids, Grids